phylo42/RAPPAS/README.md

 ### Sharing pre-built RAPPAS databases

 While our goal is to allow stable databases that can be broadly shared, RAPPAS is still in active development.
 Some major changes may induce that a recent version (ex: v1.05) becomes incompatible with a DB built using an older version (ex: v1.01).
 Such incompatibilities are clearly stated in the "release" page and the changelog.
+Also be aware that, because uses internal Java serialization, you may run to troubles when sharing databases between users using different Java versions or Oracle JDK VS OpenJDK.

 ### RAPPAS database build